bra1nDump/openai-assistants-starter/prompt.md

 ## Message submission

-This is the tricky one, let's start coding up a assistant without custom tools to start with.
+This is the tricky one, let's start coding up a assistant without custom tools to start with For each message we will block the response until we get a response from the assistant.
+That will require calling the APIs multiple times, PAY ATTENTION TO PLAYGROUND ASSISTANT LOGS, they will tell you what to do.
+Annotate your code with comments.

-Use the documentation in [](./assistants-documentation/) to use the openai node apis.
+Use the documentation in [](./assistants-documentation) to use the openai node apis.
-Use the [playground assistants log](./assistants-documentation/playground%20assistants%20log.md) to understand how to sequence the calls.
+Use the [playground assistants log](<./assistants-documentation/playground assistants log.md>) to understand how to sequence the calls.